There are more then 100+ Azure services!

-Instead of trying to cover every single Azure service, this workshop focus is on Azure services making sense for Web developers like App Service, giving you a strong and concrete foundation that you can build on.
+Instead of trying to cover every single Azure service, this course's focus is on Azure services making sense for Web developers like App Service, giving you a strong and concrete foundation that you can build on.

 - Azure overview & Cloud use cases

 - Publishing using FTP , Zip file, Code , Visual Studio , local GIT